petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes/creating-picklists-for-distributor-applications.md

 # Creating Picklists for Distributor Applications

-Liferay picklists are predefined lists of string values that you can use with objects to determine available options for single-select and multiselect fields.
+Liferay picklists are predefined lists of string values users can choose in single-select and multiple-select fields in objects.
 Delectable Bonsai needs these lists for the Distributor Application object:

 * Business Types
 * Distribution Regions